lborophysics/DECTSim/docs/source/dev_guide/sensors.rst

 .. method:: get_signal(self, array)

     This method takes in an array of dimensions [energy_bins, ny_pix, z_pix, rotation] representing the number of photons in each pixel and rotation in each energy bin, and returns the signal from the sensor using the :meth:`detector_response` method.
-The parameters are as follows:

-    * ``array``: An array of dimensions [energy_bins, ny_pix, z_pix, rotation] representing the number of photons in each pixel and rotation in each energy bin.
+    :param array: An array of dimensions [energy_bins, ny_pix, z_pix, rotation] representing the number of photons in each pixel and rotation in each energy bin.

     **Returns**: :code:`signal`.